MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

     - Install the GPU drivers on every server of the cluster by following OEM instructions.
 For NVIDIA GPU drivers, see the Nvidia vGPU documentation \<insert_hyperlink_to_Nvidia_documentation\>.

     - Ensure that the virtualization support and SR-IOV are enabled in the BIOS of each server in the cluster.
-Reach out to your system vendor if you are unable to identify the correct setting in your BIOS.
+Reach out to your system vendor if you're unable to identify the correct setting in your BIOS.

 - Prerequisites for the VMs: